skyl/grimoire/README.md

-Get the submoudle and run a server with python:
+Get the submodules and run a server:

     git submodule init
     git submodule update